 - Applicants are encouraged to contact the Director of Admissions at the campus of their choice to schedule an appointment with an Admissions Associate to discuss educational objectives and career plans, and to receive an on-campus or interactive tour

-Students who graduated from high school or the equivalent and then attended another college or university are considered transfer students.
+Transfer Applicants: Students who graduated from high school or the equivalent and then attended another college or university are considered transfer students.
+To be considered for admission, the following information must be submitted:

 If all post-secondary institutions previously attended are not listed on the admission application, transfer credit may not be granted.

-The International Student Department provides assistance to international students for immigration, visas, housing, orientation to college, and adjustment to life in the United States.
-This office is located at Berkeley’s New York City campus, and can be contacted at 212-687-3730, fax at 212-986-7827, or email at International@BerkeleyCollege.edu.
+International Applicants: The International Student Department provides assistance to international students in such areas as immigration, visas, housing, orientation to college, and adjustment to life in the United States.
+This office is located at Berkeley’s New York City campus.
+Students can contact the International Student Department by phone at 212-687-3730, fax at 212-986-7827, or email at International@BerkeleyCollege.edu.

 International students applying for admission should submit an international application form (BerkeleyCollege.edu/Apply/); official secondary or post-secondary transcripts with proof of graduation accompanied by certified English translations; Proof of English proficiency (TOEFL, IELTS, or an approved ESL program); and, certification of finances.

-In addition to providing certification of high school graduation or the equivalent, applicants interested in the Healthcare programs must take an entrance exam for admission to degree and certificate programs offered within the School of Health Studies.
+Healthcare Program Applicants: Graduation from high school or the equivalent and an entrance exam are basic requirements for admission to degree and certificate programs offered within the School of Health Studies.

 - Pass a pharmacology exam